Fluid model

 None

-Specify which viscosity model to use for the fluid.
-Available options include:
+Specify which molecular viscosity model to use.

-• constant for constant viscosity model
+• constant - constant viscosity

 A viscosity model is required if the fluid solver is enabled.